nathankrishnan/nathankrishnan.github.io/_posts/2017-03-18-bloomfilter.md

 Querying a Bloom filter will either return ```false```, meaning that the item is ***not*** in the set, or ```true```, meaning that the item ***might*** be in the set.
 In other words, if the Bloom filter returns ```false``` you're guaranteed that the item isn't in the set.
 If it returns ```true```, there is a chance it could be false positive.

 Let's walkthrough the steps of inserting an item and querying to check the presence of an item to solidify these concepts.
 For this example, we will work with a Bloom filter with a fixed-length size of 6 bits.
 If we wanted to insert the string *"virus.io"* we would send it through our first hash function.
-Let's say the output of this is the value: 1967507331.
+Let's say the output of this is: 1967507331.
 We would then perform ```(value) moduluo (size of array)``` to get the index of which bit to set the value to 1.
 In our case ```1967507331 % 6 = 3```.
 We will now set the value of the bit at index 3 to ```1```.
 Our Bloom filter now looks like:
 ```
 [0, 0, 0, 1, 0, 0]
 ```
 Now we need to pass our string through the second hash function.
-Let's say the output of this is the value: 1164682772.
+Let's say the output of this is: 1164682772.
 If we continue following the steps, ```1164682772 % 6 = 2```.
 We will now set the value of the bit at index 2 to ```1```.
 Our Bloom filter now looks like:
 ```
 [0, 0, 1, 1, 0, 0]
 ```
 These two bit values indicate to the Bloom filter that you've inserted the string *"virus.io"*.
 To recap: instead of storing the actual string value we can run the string through several hash functions to give us a unique signature, which we can then map to a position in the array.

 # Implementation in Swift
-When implementing a Bloom filter in Swift, we can represent ```0``` or ```1``` as the boolean values of ```false``` or ```true```.
+When implementing a Bloom filter in Swift, we can represent ```0``` or ```1``` with the boolean values of ```false``` or ```true```.
 Why would we do this?
 Well in Swift boolean values take less memory to represent than integer values.
 There is a handy enum in Swift 3 called ```MemoryLayout<T>``` that we can use to verify the aforementioned claim.
 Take a look at the output below:
 ```swift
 print(MemoryLayout<Bool>.size)
 // A Bool is represented with 1 byte